FUFUGUA/GorillaLoader/README.md

 or higher, for an example if you'd want to use directx 9.8, type in -dxlevel 98.

 --How to use
-Just inject the DLL to Team Fortress 2 using the GorillaLoader.exe, note that you need to have the discord-rpc-w32.dll in the same folder in order to use the GorillaLoader.exe, else it will crash.
-And you'll also need to have the GorillaInternal.dll in the same folder as the other files(GorillaLoader.exe, discord-rpc-w32.dll) if you want to inject using GorillaLoader.exe(which is the easiest way to inject the dll, it's literally just 1 press of left mouse button.
+Just inject the DLL to Team Fortress 2 using the GorillaMaintainer.exe.
 --How to open the menu
 You can open(and close)the menu by pressing ins or F3 in-game.